Sybil-Scan/TLDbrute/README.md

 # Use Cases

 Organizations often register/operate under different TLDs (due to a variety of reasons that include different languages, demographic, etc).
-[TLDbrute](https://github.com/Sybil-Scan/tldbrute) takse a domain name or a list of domains as input and spits out all possible variations of domain names containing different TLDs.
+[TLDbrute](https://github.com/Sybil-Scan/tldbrute) takes a domain name or a list of domains as input and spits out all possible variations of domain names containing different TLDs.
 Which then can be combined with a another tool such as [dnsx](https://github.com/projectdiscovery/dnsx) to resolve the results.

 ```sh